Anheuser-Busch (INBEV A-B)

 Square One Brewery & Distillery (1727 Park Ave)

 Located in one of the oldest neighborhoods in St. Louis, Lafayette Square.
-Square one is both brewery & distillery which is probably why I like it so much, they make a great Moscow mule.
+Square One is both a brewery & distillery which is probably why I like it so much, they make a great Moscow mule.
 The food is delicious!
 The building is very old but they have done a really good job of making things accessible.
 The main entrance has a stair to get in but whether your friends go in and tell them or you give them a call, you get into the brewery through the patio.
 During non-winter months, the patio is the place to sit.
-Gorgeous brick and a water feature make it a peaceful, laid back space.
+Gorgeous brick and a water feature make it a peaceful, laid-back space.
 The interior has plenty of room to roll and allows for views of the brewing and distilling equipment.
-The bathroom is well done with large accessible stall with grab bars.
-Street parking is amble and there is a free lot right across the street with two accessible spots.
+The bathroom is well done with a large accessible stall with grab bars.
+Street parking is ample and there is a free lot right across the street with two accessible spots.

 My article hasn’t even begun to scratch the surface of craft beer in St. Louis.
 Other local breweries to check out, like Perennial Artisan Ales, Civil Life, Buffalo Brewing Company, Trailhead Brewing Company (located in St. Charles on the river), and Kirkwood Station Brewery.
 Some come to spend a long weekend in St. Louis exploring the robust beer world.